-If your last name at birth was/is Facette, you married a Facette family or perhaps you carry the Facette name differently, we are all related.
+If your last name at birth was/is Facette, you married a Facette family or perhaps you carry the Facette name some other way, we are all related.

 The Facette family tree is a work in progress, if you have information to add or don't see yourself and wonder why, please send an email.

 We are making every attempt to be inclusive and accurate.
-This may be the largest undertaking of the Facette family tree every undertaken.
+This may be the largest undertaking of the Facette family tree ever attempted.

 The Facette family, spelling may vary within historical context, has a 285 year history in Canada.